digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 To fix this, make sure that the participant node's ledger API is accessible from where you are running the PQS.

-Cannot Connect to the PQS Database
+Cannot connect to the PQS database
 ==================================

-If the database is not available before the transaction stream is started, the PQS will terminate and you will see as error from the JDBC driver in the logs similar to the following example.
+If the database is not available before the transaction stream is started, the PQS terminates and you see an error from the JDBC driver in the logs similar to the following example.

 .. code-block:: bash